 - Feeling symptoms of withdrawal when you try to stop taking kratom

-- Feeling hopeless that you can live life without kratom
+- Feeling that you can’t live without kratom

-Reported withdrawal effects when stopping prolonged use of kratom include irritability, muscle aches, runny nose, diarrhea, and muscle jerking.7 Withdrawal effects and cravings are not as severe as with opioid withdrawal, and withdrawal symptoms are of shorter duration.4
+Reported withdrawal effects when stopping prolonged use of kratom include irritability, muscle aches, runny nose, diarrhea and muscle jerking.7

 Can You Overdose on Kratom?

-Although kratom overdose is not as common as with other drugs of abuse, it is possible to overdose with kratom use.4,5 The risk of kratom overdose increases if consuming contaminated products or when mixing kratom with other prescription medications, illicit drugs, or alcohol.4,5
+Although a kratom overdose is not as common as with other drugs of abuse, it is possible to overdose on kratom.4,5 The risk of kratom overdose increases if you are consuming contaminated products or when it’s mixed with other prescription medications, illicit drugs or alcohol.4,5

 Signs of kratom overdose include:4,7